PREVIEW: THE GOUGE

 “We’re real close.”

-Karen couldn’t help but look down at her feet, for whatever good it was.
-The darkness was filling everything, and soon, she wasn’t able to see much of anything around her.
+Karen looked down at her feet trying to calculate every step for whatever good it was.
+The darkness was filling everything.
+It was only a matter of time before she would not be able to see at all.
 She could barely make out Tommy’s figure up ahead, but she could still hear his feet rustling the leaves on the ground.

-“Ouch—” Karen said feeling something scratch across her ankle.
+“Ouch!”
+Karen cried feeling something scratch across her ankle.
 She stopped and bent down to pick a small twig out of her sock.

-“Hey, Tommy,” she called to him.
+“Hey, Tommy!” she called out.
 “Can you hold up a minute?”

 She could still hear him walking.
 Tommy must not have heard her.